 Similarly in Aviation there’s a saying:

 The Aviation industry places a large importance on reviewing incidents.
 This enables the industry to adapt operating procedures and legislation to minimize the chance of the same thing happening again.

 The same can be said for engineering team oncall runbooks and operating procedures.
 These documents are extended and refined to cover gaps in team processes that events highlight.

 A valuable section to include in postmortems is a detailed review of the actions leading up to, during and after an event.
 In hindsight the actions humans take in these critical moments are often themselves opportunities to reduce customer impact related an event.

 In Aviation the influence applied during critical situations are called Human Factors.
 The Federation Aviation Authority (FAA) studies and assists aviators and maintainers avoid Human Factors through training and regulation to ensure pilots and crewman avoid situations where humans mess things up.

 “Human factors directly cause or contribute to many aviation accidents.
 It is universally agreed that 80 percent of maintenance errors involve human factors.
 If they are not detected, they can cause events, worker injuries, wasted time, and even accidents”

 FAA Aviation Maintenance Training Book

 The Dirty Dozen

 As part of the FAAs mission to improve aviation safety they study the primary causes of Human Errors in aircraft, sharing these studies so the industry can continually improve safety.
 For aircraft maintenance specifically, they’ve collected common categories of Human Errors a list they call the “Dirty Dozen”.
-As a pilot I've studied these during my training and felt they made me more aware of behaviors to look out for, with the hope i’d reduce the change of becoming a statistic.

 As an engineering leader I couldn’t help but notice the fact that every one of the Dirty Dozen had a parallel in team operational culture.